mcgrof/update_ssh_config_vagrant/README.md

   * sshconfig: your ssh configuration file
   * sshconfig_backup: where to dump the backup file
   * vagrant_dir: the location of your vagrant deployment
+  * kexalgorithms: if set, this sets a custom ssh KexAlgorithms, useful on older hosts

 Dependencies
 ------------